This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 The SCC was established in 1917 and is part of, but independent from, the Stockholm Chamber of Commerce.
 The SCC consists of a Board and a Secretariat and provides efficient dispute resolution services for both Swedish and international parties.

 The SCC was recognized in the 1970’s by the United States and the Soviet Union as a neutral centre for the resolution of East West trade disputes.
 Also China recognized the SCC as a forum for resolving international disputes around the same time.
 The SCC has since expanded its services in international commercial arbitration and emerged as one of the most important and frequently used arbitration institutions worldwide.
+This historic basis of a neutral centre based on the historic Swedish neutrality is a concern for the future development of the SCC in view of the Swedish accession to NATO.
+It remains to be seen if the SCC can remain relevant in such new environment.

 In recent years the number of cases filed with the SCC – both domestic and international – has increased considerably.
-The high number of international cases – nearly 50% – clearly evidence the strong position of the SCC as a preferred venue for dispute resolution among the international business community.
+The high number of international cases – nearly 50 percent – clearly evidence the strong position of the SCC as a preferred venue for dispute resolution among the international business community.
 Every year parties from as many as 30-40 countries use the services of the SCC.

 The SCC provides dispute resolution under its own rules, the SCC Arbitration Rules (the SCC Rules) and the SCC Expedited Arbitration Rules.
 It should also be noted that the SCC Rules are highly adapted to the Swedish Act.
 The current version of the SCC Rules and the SCC Expedited Arbitration Rules, entered into force on 1 January 2017.
 In 2021 the SCC launched a new dispute resolution tool: the SCC Express and published the Express Dispute Assessment Rules 2021.